lab-brussels-1/HYF-Redesign-Group-3/planning/backlog.md

 **_As a potential partner/volunteer_**

+- I want to know the people who runs the organization.
+  - [ ] _there's about us info including team members profile._
 - I want to know the requirements and how to apply as a volunteer
   - [ ] _there's an info page for the coach/mentor volunteering for the
         program._
 - I want to know if HYF organizes any events
   - [ ] _there's a calendar events._
-- I want to know if HYF is only established in Belgium or Brussels regional only
-  - [ ] _there's general info regarding the HYF internationally._

 ## Could-Haves